ADAPT-uiuc/tglite/docs/source/install/index.rst

 Building from source
 `````````````````````
 To install the latest TGLite code for testing or development on the core, you will need to build TGlite from source.
+Here, we show how to build TGLite with Python 3.7, PyTorch 1.12.1 and torch-scatter 2.1.0.

 Create and activate a python environment: